Get Started

 - Gemini CLI — Google's official Gemini command-line agent

-- "What is the current price of BTC, ETH, and SOL?"
+"Use Hive tools to get the current price of BTC, ETH, and SOL in USD."

 Frequently asked